 If you are already applying for disability, you will automatically get disability after you are approved.
 But that will be three years from now!
 Or will it?
 How to Greatly Improve Your Chances of Getting Approved Quicker

 If you try everything you can and you STILL can’t get to the doctor, Social Security will accept that you have a good reason.
 However, you have got to let Social Security know your reason for not going to the doctor.

 You also may find some leads on the Need Help Paying Bills site.
 Slightly outdated and some programs no longer exist, but overall a great site.

-Updated April 2017 by Lily Silver.
+Updated August 2017.
 Please comment below with stories, questions, input or ideas.
-Please let me know if any links on this page stop working. 💐
+Please let us know if any links on this page stop working. 💐